 Regardless of Your Skills, Background, or Needs, There’s a Remote Job For You.
 Cast a Wide Net by Searching These General Interest Job Sites

-If you’re looking for remote work online, try traditional job boards too.
+If you’re looking for jobs working from home online, try traditional job boards too.
 Some companies that typically only hire for specific locations post remote jobs as well.

-With a gorgeous user interface and extensive information about all the companies and jobs they feature, The Muse makes remote job searching feel easy.
-In addition to being able to search the best remote job opportunities listed on the site, you can avail yourself of The Muse’s top notch content highlighting remote work opportunities and tips to get started.
+With a gorgeous user interface and extensive information about all the companies and jobs they feature, The Muse makes job working at home searching feel easy.

 Indeed pulls job data from across the internet and around the world, making it one of the most robust job search engines going.
-As of this writing, an Indeed search for remote jobs yields over 2,000 listings across positions as varied as cruise ship staff, clean energy interns, and SEO experts.
+As of this writing, an Indeed search for remote jobs yields over 2,000 listings across positions.

 The Career Builder jobs site claims to be the largest online employment website in the United States.
-Simply type in “telecommute” or “remote” as a keyword, and you’ll find more than 9,000 part-time, contract, and full-time jobs from brands like Forever 21 Inc, Xerox, and Univision.
+Simply type in “telecommute” or “remote” as a keyword, and you’ll find more than 9,000 part-time, contract, and full-time jobs.

 Idealist isn’t an exclusively remote job board, but it still has hundreds of remote job listings worldwide (just click on “Remote” under locations).
-The catch here is that all of these jobs are with organizations and nonprofits that are committed to making a positive difference in the world.
+All of these jobs are with organizations and nonprofits committed to making a positive difference in the world.
 Work from wherever in the world you want, get paid, AND contribute to a worthy cause?
-That’s the definition of a remote win.
+That’s a remote win.